nf-core/diseasemodulediscovery/docs/output.md

 - Protein encoded by gene as RelationshipXref
 - Gene associated with disorder as RelationshipXref
 - Drug targets protein as RelationshipXref
-- Drug has sideeffect as RelationshipXref
+- Drug has side effects as RelationshipXref
-- Protein is in cellular component as RelationshipXref
+- Protein is in a cellular component as RelationshipXref

 **Interactions**

 - Protein interactions as MolecularInteraction

 > [!NOTE]
-> If the network hands over uniprot-ids, only those are used and mapped to the encoding genes.
-If entrez-ids are given, all encoded proteins by those genes are considered.
+> If the network hands over UniProt-IDs, only those are used and mapped to the encoding genes.
+If Entrez-IDs are given, all encoded proteins by those genes are considered.

 <details markdown="1">
 <summary>Output files</summary>